adityapallipati/aws-solutions-architect/s3/README.md

 - **Cross-Origin Resource Sharing (CORS)**: Allows restricted resources on a web page from another domain to be requested.

+    - Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any other origins (domain, scheme, port) than its own from which a browser should permit loading of resource.
+    - CORS restrict which websites may access data to be loaded onto its page.
+    - Access is controlled via HTTP headers.
+      - Request Headers
+        - Origin
+        - Access-Control-Request-Method
+        - Access-Control-Request-Headers
+      - Response Headers
+        - Access-Control-Allows-Origin
+        - Access-Control-Allow-Credentials
+        - Access-Control-Expose-Headers
+        - Access-Control-Max-Age
+        - Access-Control-Allow-Methods
+        - Access-Control-Allow-Headers

 - **Amazon S3 Block Public Access**: Offers settings to easily block access to all your S3 resources.

     - **Block Public Access** is a safety feature that is enabled by default to **block all public access to an S3 bucket.**